 i.
 It seems those who quoted this wicked proverb and hoped to accuse God by it found refuge in twisting Exodus 20:4-6.
 “They had failed, as many do today, to see the force of the words ‘hate me’ and ‘love me.’
 Thus, if they individually loved God, they could not be suffering the penalty of their fathers’ sins.”
 (Feinberg)

 ii.
 “The second commandment (Exod.
 20.5,6) had spoken of the cumulative disaster that mounts up when generation after generation refuses to repent.
-This is also the teaching of Jesus Christ (Matt.
-23.35,36).
+This is also the teaching of Jesus Christ (Matthew 23.35,36).
 Ezekiel asserts that each generation is responsible for breaking the evil tradition or for maintaining the good one.”
 (Wright)

 d.
 You shall no longer use this proverb in Israel: God did not accept the proverb just because it was a popular message.
 Proverbs were a popular form of media or messaging in the ancient world, and through His prophet God commanded that this false message be exposed, answered, and spoken against.